-A report by The Royal College of Physicians found that only 16 out of the 142 hospitals in England offer face-to-face palliative care specialists 24/7.
+A report by The Royal College of Physicians found that end of life care in NHS hospitals is not good enough.
+Only 16 out of the 142 hospitals in England offer face-to-face palliative care specialists 24/7.

 This is something that is supposed to be provided in all hospitals.

 It is two years since the first review, which followed the scrapping of the Liverpool Care Pathway.
 This was a one-size fits all approach to palliative care.
 Since then there has been a focus on individual care.

 Although the report found improvements in all areas, there were still some concerns highlighted.

 In around 3,000 notes there was no evidence that the patient’s ability to eat or drink had been assessed on the last day of their life.

 In 55% of cases there was no evidence that the dying patient had been supported to drink in their last 24 hours.

 One of the main concerns the researchers had was that many doctors did not have full access to on-site palliative care specialists for their patients in the evenings and at weekends.